 Additionally, in March 2022, the Federal Reserve approved an increase in the federal funds rate for the first time since 2018 and approved further increases in May, June, July, September, November and December 2022, as well as February, March and May 2023.
-It is anticipated that future interest rate increases will occur, and such increases may be larger and more frequent than expected.
+Future interest rate increases may occur, and such increases may be larger and more frequent than expected.
 In addition, the Federal Reserve has announced that it will reduce its purchase of mortgage-backed securities, which was a component of its past quantitative easing programs, and such reduction may also result in an increase in interest rates.
-To the extent that interest rates increase as a result of the Federal Reserve actions or otherwise, the availability of refinancing alternatives for the Reference Obligations may be reduced.
+To the extent that interest rates increase as a result of the Federal

+Reserve actions or otherwise, the availability of refinancing alternatives for the Reference Obligations may be reduced.
 Fannie Mae is unable to predict the policies that may in the future be adopted by the Federal Reserve.

-In January 2023, the outstanding debt of the United States reached the statutory debt limit and Treasury has since taken "extraordinary measures" to prevent a U.S. government default on its obligations.
-Any failure by the U.S. Congress to raise or suspend the debt limit could cause significant harm to the U.S. economy and lead to global financial instability.
+In January 2023, the outstanding debt of the United States reached the statutory debt limit.
+Although the U.S. Congress has suspended the debt limit until January 2025, future uncertainty surrounding the outstanding debt of the United States could cause significant harm to the U.S. economy and lead to global financial instability.
 A related reduction in the credit rating of the U.S. government may adversely affect Fannie Mae's credit rating and, in turn, may adversely affect the credit ratings on the Rated Notes.